-Our Board met eight times during 2019.
-All directors attended at least 75% of the combined Board and committee meetings on which they served in 2019.
+Our Board met thirteen times during 2020.
+All directors attended over 95% of the combined Board and committee meetings on which they served in 2020.
 Although we have no formal policy regarding director attendance at the annual meeting of the shareholders, directors are encouraged to attend.
-All of the Company's directors attended the 2019 Annual Meeting of Shareholders, other than Mr. Enterline, who was appointed to the Board in July 2019, which was subsequent to the 2019 Annual Meeting of Shareholders.
+All of the Company's directors attended the 2020 Annual Meeting of Shareholders.

 The LLC Agreement gives our Board the authority to delegate its powers to committees appointed by the Board.
 All of our standing committees are composed solely of independent directors, as defined by the applicable NYSE committee membership independence standards.
 Our committees are required to conduct meetings and take action in accordance with the directions of the Board, the provisions of our LLC Agreement and the terms of the respective committee charters.
 We have three standing committees: the audit committee, the compensation committee and the nominating and corporate governance committee.
 Each of the audit committee, compensation committee and nominating and corporate governance committee may not delegate any of its authority to subcommittees unless otherwise authorized by the Board.
-Copies of all current committee charters are available on our website at www.compassequity.com, and in print from us without charge upon request by writing to Investor Relations at our principal executive offices located at 301 Riverside Avenue, Second Floor, Westport, Connecticut 06880.
+Copies of all current committee charters are available on our website at www.compassdiversified.com, and in print from us without charge upon request by writing to Investor Relations at our principal executive offices located at 301 Riverside Avenue, Second Floor, Westport, Connecticut 06880.
 The information on our website is not, and shall not be deemed to be, incorporated by reference into this proxy statement or incorporated into any other filings that the Company or the Trust makes with the SEC.